palinkas-jo-reggelt/GeoLite2SQL/README.md

 ## NOTES
 Run every Wednesday via task scheduler (MaxMinds releases updates on Tuesdays)

-Initial loading of the database takes over one hour - subsequent updates are incremental, so they only take a few minutes
+Initial loading of the database takes a LONG time, about 2 hours on my old hardware (338k+ records) - subsequent updates are incremental, so they only take a few minutes

 ## EXAMPLE QUERY
 Returns countrycode and countryname from a given IP address: